 - How cost-effective is it?
 Our best guess is that PAD is below the range of cost-effectiveness of programs we would consider directing funding to.
 While the cost per farmer of PAD’s programs is low, we believe the likely effect of PAD on household income is small.
 However, this conclusion relies on a number of highly uncertain assumptions; plausible changes to these parameters could lead to large changes in our cost-effectiveness estimate for PAD’s program.

 - Is there room for more funding?
 PAD reports that it can absorb up to $9 million per year for new, similar programs.

 - Bottom line: We have named PAD a standout charity because we believe it stands out from the majority of organizations we have considered in terms of its transparency, commitment to self-analysis through randomized controlled trials of its programs, and potential cost-effectiveness.
+Note added October 2021: We no longer offer the "standout charity" designation.
+Read more here.
 While we have provisionally concluded that PAD is less cost-effective than the programs we currently recommend that donors support, it’s possible that new information could lead us to change our view, particularly given our high uncertainty about our cost-effectiveness estimate.

 - What is the problem?